Szydłowiec: History

 The town was annexed by Austria in the Third Partition of Poland in 1795.
 It was regained by Poles following the Austro–Polish War of 1809, and included within the short-lived Duchy of Warsaw.
 After the duchy's dissolution, in 1815, it fell to the Russian Partition of Poland.
-On January 22–23, 1863, it was the site of the Battle of Szydłowiec between Polish insurgents and Russian troops during the January Uprising.
+On 22–23 January 1863 it was the site of the Battle of Szydłowiec between Polish insurgents and Russian troops during the January Uprising.
 After World War I, in 1918, Poland regained independence and control of the town.

-Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.
+Following the invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.
 The occupiers carried out deportations of Jews to forced labour, and eventually the local Jewish community was destroyed by the Germans in the Holocaust.
-Polish villagers and military took advantage of the chaos to loot the property of the Jews of Szydłowiec.
+Polish villagers and military took advantage of the disorder to plunder the belongings of the Jews in Szydłowiec.
 There are known cases of local Poles who were arrested and sent to concentration camps by the Germans for producing and giving false identity cards to Jews to save them from the Holocaust.
 Also Jews escaping from Kozienice were directed to Szydłowiec in order to get help from local Poles.

 At one point it had a population that was of a Jewish majority.
 It was home to Grand Rabbi Natan David Rabinowitz (d.
 1865), the grandson of Grand Rabbi Yaakov Yitzchak Rabinowicz of Peshischa, and the father of the Biala Hasidic dynasty.

 It was administratively located in the Radom Voivodeship from 1975 to 1998.